 1 Tablespoon kaffir lime leaves (finely julienned)

-Prepare the crispy rice: Heat 6 cups of oil in wok to 140-150ºF.
+Prepare the crispy rice: Heat 6 cups of oil in a wok between 350ºF and 375ºF.
 Add 5-6 instant crispy rice squares at a time to hot oil.
 In a few seconds the rice squares will start of expand, flip and continue frying for about 5 seconds.
-Remove from heat and let set on paper towel to absorb excess oil.
+Remove from heat and let set on a paper towel to absorb excess oil.
 Repeat until all rice squares are done.
 Let cool completely, then stored in airtight container.
 The rice will stay crispy for one week.

-Preparing the meat: Roast shallots with 4 tablespoons of oil over medium heat.
+Preparing the meat: Roast shallots with 2 tablespoons of oil over medium heat.
 Continue stirring until shallots turn golden brown, then remove using slotted spoon.
-Reduce heat to medium-low, add California chili powder to the hot oil, mix well, and continue stirring until paste is uniform without sticking to utensils.
-Add the top part of the coconut cream (the top ½ can of can).
-Stir constantly until the mixture turns into red oil.
-Add lemongrass paste, stirring until paste is formed.
+Reduce heat to low, add California chili powder to the hot oil, mix well, and continue stirring until oil turns red.
+Add the top part of the coconut cream (the top ½ of can).
+Stir constantly until the cream becomes translucent.
+Add lemongrass paste and mix well.
 Add pork, fish sauce, salt, and sugar.
 Increase heat to medium-high and mix well.
-Continue cooking until meat turns brown.
+Continue cooking until meat is separated.
 Add the rest of the coconut cream, stir.
 Cover and simmer until the pork is done (at least 160ºF).
 Turn off the heat.
 Add shrimp, chili flakes, and roasted shallot, mix well.
-The meat can be stored in the for three days.